-□LOCK'FOO'

-DOMAIN ERROR

-□LOCK'FOO'
+□LOCK'foo'

+ρ□NR'foo'

 '''

-Latent Expression:
+Latent Expression

 This may be a character vector or scalar representing an APL expression.
 The expression is executed automatically when the workspace is loaded.
 If APL is invoked using the -x flag, this execution is suppressed.